nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 1. Configure the node to prevent local CPU work generation by setting [`node.work_threads`](/running-a-node/configuration/#nodework_threads) = `0`

 !!! info "Node work generation option"
 	A less preferred alternative to setting up, running and monitoring the Nano Work Server is to use the node itself to generate work.
-This should only be done with an attached GPU by setting up and enabling OpenCL with [`opencl.enable`](/running-a-node/configuration/#openclenable) = `true` and adusting `opencl.device`, `opencl.platform` and `opencl.threads` to match your setup.
+This should only be done with an attached GPU by setting up and enabling OpenCL with [`opencl.enable`](/running-a-node/configuration/#openclenable) = `true` and adusting `opencl.device` and `opencl.platform` to match your setup.

-### Representatives

-Supporting the network by running a representative is recommended for many services, however it is not recommended that voting nodes are used for heavy RPC or work generation activities.
-Wherever possible, integrations should utilize separate machines for their integration nodes and consensus-producing, voting nodes.

 ---